 The Helpful Neighbor: How Did I Get Involved?

-By Pamela D. Wilson, CSA, MS, BS/BA, CG
+By Pamela D. Wilson, MS, BS/BA, CSA, NCG

 In the situation of Shirley, Mike and I were eventually able to convince her to agree to go to the hospital for an evaluation.
-The result was that she was diagnosed with cancer and was placed immediately in a hospice community where she was made comfortable.
-She remained there for a few weeks until she passed away without worry, pain or discomfort.
-Mike was relieved that Shirley was able to receive needed care and passed away peacefully.
+She agreed after discussions about the ability to be made comfortable and to receive care in her home that supported her desire to die at home The result of the hospitalization was that she was diagnosed with cancer and was placed immediately on hospice care.
+She was supported by hospice until she passed away without worry, pain or discomfort.
+Mike and the housekeeper were relieved that Shirley was able to receive needed care and passed away peacefully.

-© 2012, 2013 Pamela D. Wilson, All Rights Reserved
+© 2012, 2013, 2018 Pamela D. Wilson, All Rights Reserved

 Pamela D. Wilson, MS, BS/BA, CG, CSA, a National Certified Guardian and Certified Senior Advisor, is a caregiving and elder care expert, advocate, and speaker.
 Pamela offers family caregivers programming and support to navigate the challenges of providing, navigating, and planning for care.
 She guides professionals practicing in estate planning, elder and probate law, and financial planning to create plans to address unexpected concerns identified in her past role as a professional fiduciary.
 Healthcare professionals are supported by Pamela’s expertise to increase responsiveness and sensitivity to the extensive range of care challenges faced by care recipients and caregivers.Return to Advocacy PageReturn to All Category Page